 While nutritionists recommend specific ratios of each macronutrient for optimal health, everyone’s nutritional needs will be different.
 You can figure out your specific macronutrient levels with these steps.

-1. Determine Your Calorie Requirements:
+1. Determine Your Calorie Requirements For A Healthy Diet:

 Your daily calorie needs are dependent on many factors, including your age, weight, fitness level, and more.
 You can determine your levels by tracking what you eat in an average week (assuming you aren’t gaining or losing weight).
 The average level from these days is a good indicator of your calorie needs.